Exa-Networks/exabgp/CONTRIBUTING.md

 # Contributing to ExaBGP

 Thank you for helping us!

 We want to make contributing to this project as easy as possible, whether it's:
 - Reporting a bug
+- Submitting a fix/patch
+- Proposing new features
 - Discussing the current state of the code
-- Submitting a fix
-- Proposing new features
 - Becoming a maintainer

 ## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use github to host code, to track issues and feature requests.
+We accept pull requests but may request some changes before we pull them.

-Due to the low number of external contribution,The development is mostly done directly on master without carring too much about git history.
+The lastest code is available directly on master.

-We will review all code changes sent via Pull Requests and welcome them:
+We will review all code changes sent via Pull Requests and welcome them.
+There is no strong convention for git commits due to the low number of external contributions.

+To contribute:

 1. Fork the repo and create your branch from `master`.
-2. If you've added code that should be tested, add tests.
+2. If you've added code that should be tested, please consider adding tests.
-4. Ensure the test suite passes.
+3. Ensure the test suite passes.
+You can run it locally (see below)
-   ./qa/bin/functional run
-   ./qa/bin/parsing
-   env exabgp_log_enable=false nosetests --with-coverage ./tests/*_test.py
-   env exabgp_tcp_bind='' ./sbin/exabgp ./etc/exabgp/api-open.conf --decode FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF:003C:02:0000001C4001010040020040030465016501800404000000C840050400000064000000002001010101
+4. If you've changed APIs, please update the documentation.
-5. Make sure your code is formated with black (black -S -l 120).
+5. Make sure your code is formated with black (see below)
-3. If you've changed APIs, update the documentation.
-6. Issue that pull request!
+6. Issue the pull request!

 ## License

 By contributing, you agree that your contributions will be licensed under the BSD License.
 We do not ask for transfer of ownership.

-In short, when you submit code changes, your submissions are understood to be under the same [BSD License](https://github.com/Exa-Networks/exabgp/blob/master/LICENCE.txt) that covers the project and it remains your.
+In short, when you submit code changes, your submissions are understood to be under the same [BSD License](https://github.com/Exa-Networks/exabgp/blob/master/LICENCE.txt) that covers the project and the copyright remains yours (or your employer).

 ## Report bugs using Github's [issues](https://github.com/Exa-Networks/exabgp/issues/new/choose)